National Beef Association

-The National Beef Association is the main organization in the United Kingdom that represents the UK beef cattle industry.
+The National Beef Association is an organization that represents the beef cattle industry in the United Kingdom.

 History

-National Beef Association was formed in the early 1990s.
-The association meets regularly as a board, as do their four specialist committees – TB Committee, Pedigree Committee, Policy Committee, and, the recently formed Animal Health Committee.
-Each geographical area of the country is also represented at a regional level through the eight forums which hold regular meetings and events which are open to all members.
+The National Beef Association was formed in the early 1990s.
+The association meets regularly as a board, as do their four specialist committees – TB Committee, Pedigree Committee, Policy Committee, and the recently formed Animal Health Committee.
+Each geographical area of the country is represented at a regional level through eight forums which hold regular meetings and events which are open to all members.

 Structure

-National Beef Association's head office is based in at Tanners House, 20 Gilesgate, Hexham, Northumberland.
+National Beef Association's head office is based in the Tanners House, 20 Gilesgate, Hexham, Northumberland.

-Chris Mallon is the chief executive heading up the team, representing the association in policy, and Rosie McGowan is development manager.
+Chris Mallon is the chief executive, representing the association in policy, and Rosie McGowan is development manager.
 The National Beef Association is led by a board of trustee directors, representing each of the regional councils; the North, the Midlands, the South West, Wales, Northern Ireland, and Scotland (Scottish Beef Association).
 The current chairman of the board is David Thomlinson.

 The organization was incorporated as a limited company (3678612) on 4 December 1998.